 Analysis Statement: The actions in Goal 6 were effective in engaging RMCHS parents in their child's education.
-The annual survey return rate met our goal of 70% and provided us with input to continuously improve the RMCHS program.
+The annual parent survey, while the return rate (72%) was lower than our goal (80%), still provided us with input to continuously improve the RMCHS program.